prakashvishal93/NamasteJavascript-Notes/EP-1/notes.md

 ### JAVASCRIPT:

-        -Javascript is a synchronous Single-threaded Language.
+        - Javascript is a synchronous Single-threaded Language.

-        -Single threaded means, javascript can execute one command at a time.
+        - Single threaded means, javascript can execute one command at a time.

-        -Synchronous-threaded language means, Javascript can only execute one command at a time and  in a specific order. which means it can only go to the next line once the current line is finished executing.
+        - Synchronous-threaded language means, Javascript can only execute one command at a time and in a specific order. which means it can only go to the next line once the current line is finished executing.